-Nominating & Governance
+Nominatina & Governance

 Dr. Carethers has served on our Board since July 2021 and is currently a member of the Nominating & Governance Committee.
-He is the John G. Searle Professor and Chair of the Department of Internal Medicine at the University of Michigan Medical School based in Ann Arbor, Michigan, a position he has held since 2009.
-He is a Professor of Human Genetics and became an elected fellow of the Royal College of Physicians in 2021.
-Additionally, he was elected as a member of the National Academy of Medicine in 2012.
-Prior to 2009, Dr. Carethers served in a variety of roles at the University of California, San Diego, including as a professor of Medicine and Chief of the Division of Gastroenterology.
+He is the Vice Chancellor for Health Sciences at the University of California San Diego, a position he has held since January 2023.
+In this role, he leads the School of Medicine, Skaggs School of Pharmacy and Pharmaceutical Sciences, The Herbert Wertheim School of Public Health and Human Longevity Science, and UC San Diego Health.
+Previously, Dr. Carethers served as the John G. Searle Professor and Chair of the Department of Internal Medicine at the University of Michigan Medical School based in Ann Arbor, Michigan, from 2009-2022, where he was named the C. Richard Boland Distinguished University Professor in 2017.
+Prior to that time, Dr. Carethers served in a variety of roles at the University of California San Diego, including as a Professor of Medicine and Chief of the Division of Gastroenterology.
+Additionally, he was elected as a member of the National Academy of Medicine in 2012 and became an elected fellow of the Royal College of Physicians in 2021.
+In June 2022, Dr. Carethers became President of the American Gastroenterological Association.
 Dr. Carethers holds an M.D., as well as a Bachelor of Science in biological sciences from Wayne State University, completing his internship and residency in internal medicine at Massachusetts General Hospital and his fellowship in gastroenterology at the University of Michigan.